rkotze/rkotze.github.io/about.md

  - /about-me/index.php/
 ---

-I'm a software engineer and mostly into JavaScript and Elixir.
+I’m a software engineer and mostly into JavaScript and Elixir.
 Besides JavaScripts flaws, I enjoy writing it because it gives plenty of freedom in how a solution can be designed.
-I think this can enable an engineer more easily to construct a solution that clearly describes how it fits together, making it a very powerful tool.
+This can enable an engineer to construct a solution that clearly fits together, making it a very powerful tool.
 For similar reasons I like Elixir.

 I'm an advocate for following XP practices and Agile software development.
 TDD is a great tool to improve quality, prevent regression and help solve complex problems.